Radiative Acceleration of Dense Circumstellar Material in Interacting Supernovae: Analytical Model

 Figure \ref{fig:v_ph_wind} shows $v_{\rm ph, max}$ as a function of the wind density parameter $D$ for $s=2$, for different values of $t_{\rm CSM}$.
 For low $D\lesssim R_*/\kappa$, the photosphere is close to $R_*$ and the acceleration at the photosphere is independent of $t_{\rm CSM}$.
 For high $D\gg R_*/\kappa$ the location of photosphere becomes close to the outer boundary of the CSM, and thus $v_{\rm ph, max}$ starts to depend on $t_{\rm CSM}$.
 A more compact CSM results in larger acceleration, but a shorter observable window of the upstream CSM.

 In Figure \ref{fig:v_ph_wind} we also plot the samples with spectral epoch in the range $2$--$4$ days in black, and samples outside this range in gray.
 Overall, given the values of $D$ inferred from spectral modelling, the CSM can be accelerated up to the observed velocities for realistic shock velocities of $5000$--$8000$ km s$^{-1}$.
-Radiative acceleration thus can resolve the mismatch between the observed CSM velocities (as large as $800$ km s$^{-1}$), and the much slower velocities of eruptions and winds expected from RSGs \citep{Marshall04,Mauron11}.
+Radiative acceleration thus can resolve the mismatch between the observed CSM velocities (as large as $800$ km s$^{-1}$), and the much slower velocities of eruptions and winds expected from RSGs \citep{Marshall04,Mauron11,Ko22} which are believed as progenitors for a large fraction of Type II SNe \citep[][and references therein]{Smartt15}.

 While a large fraction of Type II SNe likely come from RSGs, some may also originate from more compact stars like blue supergiants, in particular Type IIn SNe that constitute three of their eight samples with observed CSM velocities.
 A compact progenitor would of course explain the high-velocity CSM observed in some of the samples, and perhaps be a preferred explanation for ones with low $D$ that result in weak radiative acceleration.
-A notable example in their sample is the Type IIn SN 2010mc.
+A notable example in their sample is the Type IIn SN 2010mc \citep{Ofek13}.
 Its CSM is found to have a velocity of $300$ km s$^{-1}$ at 8 days post explosion with a low $D=(1.7$--$2)\times 10^{15}$ g cm$^{-1}$, shown as a gray point in Figure \ref{fig:v_ph_wind}.
 Our model assuming a RSG progenitor is difficult to reproduce this velocity, as with such a low $D$ only a compact CSM of $t_{\rm CSM}\lesssim 3$ days can reproduce this velocity for an initial velocity of $50$ km s$^{-1}$.
-Thus we conclude that the CSM should already have been this fast before the SN, and plausibly originate from winds from blue supergiants or luminous blue variables \citep{Humphreys94}.
-Indeed the light curves and spectra of SN 2010mc are nearly identical to SN 2009ip, whose progenitor is claimed to be a blue supergiant or a luminous blue variable \citep{Smith10,Smith14,Margutti14}.
+Thus we conclude that the CSM should already have been this fast before the SN, and plausibly originate from winds from blue supergiants (BSGs) or luminous blue variables (LBVs; \citealt{Humphreys94}).
+Indeed the light curves and spectra of SN 2010mc are nearly identical to SN 2009ip \citep{Smith10,Foley11,Fraser13_09ip,Pastorello13}, whose progenitor is claimed to be a BSG or an LBV \citep{Smith14,Margutti14}.

 As also shown in Figure \ref{fig:v_ph}, we predict that at low $t_{\rm CSM}$ of a few days or less, the photosphere can accelerate to $>1000$ km s$^{-1}$ for dense CSM with $D\approx 10^{16}$ g cm$^{-1}$.
 However, the observable time window for such CSM would be shorter, making observations of such cases more difficult.